nimesha206/THARU-MD-v1/README.md

 ### Step 1: Fork the Repository

-Click the button below to fork the Knight Bot repository to your GitHub account:
+Click the button below to fork the THARU MD repository to your GitHub account:

 <div align="center">
   <a href="https://github.com/Nimeshamadhushan/THARU-MD-v1/fork">